yaronf/I-D/ciphertext-format/draft-sheffer-ietf-ciphertext-format.md

 *   Specifically, following security best practices, a given key material should be used with only a single cryptographic algorithm.
 Therefore, the algorithm identifier should be stored with the key (or the key version), rather than with the ciphertext.

-*   The format defined here only covers the ciphertext header, and not the cipher text itself (referred to as "body" in this document).
+*   The format defined here only covers the ciphertext header, and not the ciphertext itself (referred to as "body" in this document).
 The body is defined elsewhere, such as {{NISTSP800-38D}} for AES-GCM.

 *   The header is not encrypted.
 Integrity-protection is optional.
 See {{integrity-protection}} for details.